GoldenEye: Plot

-MI6 agents James Bond and Alec Trevelyan infiltrate a clandestine Soviet chemical weapons lab.
-After witnessing Trevelyan being seemingly executed by the facility's commanding officer, Colonel Arkady Grigorovich Ourumov, Bond destroys the site and escapes in a stolen aircraft.
+MI6 agents James Bond and Alec Trevelyan infiltrate a clandestine Soviet chemical weapons lab in Arkhangelsk.
+After witnessing Trevelyan seemingly being executed by the facility's commanding officer, Colonel Arkady Grigorovich Ourumov, Bond destroys the site and escapes in a stolen airplane.

-Nine years later, following the dissolution of the Soviet Union, Bond attempts to prevent Xenia Onatopp, a member of the Janus crime syndicate, from stealing a Eurocopter Tiger attack helicopter during a military demonstration in Monte Carlo, but is unsuccessful.
-Returning to MI6 Headquarters in London, Bond joins MI6 staff monitoring an incident in Severnaya, Siberia, after the stolen helicopter turns up at a radar site there.
-An electromagnetic pulse blast suddenly hits the site, destroying it and several Russian fighter aircraft, while knocking out some satellite systems in orbit.
+Nine years later, following the dissolution of the Soviet Union, Bond attempts to prevent Xenia Onatopp, a member of the Janus crime syndicate, from hijacking a Eurocopter Tiger attack helicopter during a military demonstration in Monte Carlo, but is unsuccessful.
+Returning to MI6 headquarters in London, Bond joins MI6 staff monitoring an incident in Severnaya, Siberia, after the stolen helicopter turns up at a radar site there.
+An electromagnetic pulse blast suddenly hits the site, obliterating it and several Russian fighter jets, while knocking out some satellite systems in orbit.

 The newly appointed M assigns Bond to investigate, after it is determined that the blast came from a Soviet-era satellite armed with a nuclear electromagnetic pulse space-based weapon, codenamed "GoldenEye".
 Although Janus is suspected of initiating the attack, Bond suspects that Ourumov, now a general, was involved, because the weapon system required high-level military access.
-Travelling to Saint Petersburg, Bond contacts CIA operative Jack Wade, who advises him to meet the former KGB agent turned gangster, Valentin Dmitrovich Zukovsky, and have him arrange a meeting with Janus.
-Escorted to the meeting by Onatopp, Bond discovers that Janus is led by Trevelyan, who had faked his death.
+Travelling to Saint Petersburg, Bond contacts CIA operative Jack Wade, and is advised to meet the former KGB agent turned gangster, Valentin Dmitrovich Zukovsky, and have him arrange a meeting with Janus.
+Escorted to the meeting by Onatopp, Bond discovers that Janus is led by Trevelyan, who had faked his demise.
 He learns that Trevelyan seeks vengeance for his parents, Lienz Cossacks who were betrayed by the British by being repatriated to the Soviet Union after collaborating with the Axis powers during World War II.

-Bond is sedated and trapped in the stolen Tiger alongside programmer Natalya Simonova, a survivor of the Severnaya attack.
-After escaping the helicopter before it explodes, the pair are taken into custody and interrogated by Russian Minister of Defence Dimitri Mishkin.
+Bond is sedated and trapped in the Tiger alongside computer programmer Natalya Simonova, a survivor of the Severnaya attack.
+After escaping the helicopter before it explodes, the pair are taken into custody at the Military Archives and interrogated by Russian Minister of Defence Dimitri Mishkin.
 Natalya affirms Ourumov's involvement in the use of GoldenEye, and that fellow programmer Boris Grishenko survived along with her and is now working for Janus in operating a second GoldenEye satellite.
-Before Mishkin can act on the information, Ourumov kills him and captures Natalya.
-Commandeering a T-55 tank, Bond pursues Ourumov to a missile train used by Janus.
-He kills Ourumov and escapes the train with Natalya before it explodes.
+Before Mishkin can act on the information, Ourumov kills him and takes Natalya to a missile train used by Trevelyan and Onatopp.
+Bond pursues Ourumov in a T-55 tank, which he uses to derail the train.
+Once onboard, Bond kills Ourumov while Trevelyan rigs the train to explode and flees in a helicopter with Onatopp.
+Bond and Natalya escape just before the explosion.